Fraud Blocker

 Home / Glendale Domestic Violence Defense Lawyer

-Glendale Domestic Violence Defense Attorney
+Domestic Violence Defense Attorney in Glendale, AZ

 Every allegation that you have committed an act of violence or issued threats against another in Arizona is a serious matter.
 These accusations can result in a conviction that creates a criminal record, forces you to pay a fine, or leads to a jail sentence.
 In most instances, these penalties only apply when the court returns a conviction.
 A Glendale domestic violence defense lawyer could be a trusted ally for you.

 However, if you have been accused of domestic violence, you may face penalties and restrictions on your freedom before your case even goes to trial.
 Here, an accuser can ask a court to create a restraining order that places limits on your daily life and familial relationships.
 This means that a mere accusation of wrongdoing can come with severe consequences if you do not fight back with help from a hardworking attorney.
-At Grand Canyon Law Group, a Glendale criminal defense lawyer is prepared to work to protect your rights from day one.

 TYPES OF DOMESTIC VIOLENCE ALLEGATIONS